Gascon campaign of 1345: Background

-Since the Norman conquest of England in 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
+Since the Norman Conquest of England in 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
 The status of the English king's French fiefs was a major source of conflict between the two monarchies throughout the Middle Ages.
 French monarchs systematically sought to check the growth of English power, stripping away lands as the opportunity arose.
 Over the centuries, English holdings in France had varied in size, but by 1337 only Gascony in south-western France and Ponthieu in northern France were left.
-The independent-minded Gascons had their own customs and claimed to have a separate language; they preferred their relationship with a distant English king who left them alone, to one with a French king who would interfere in their affairs.
+The independent-minded Gascons had their own customs and used a separate Gascon language alongside French; they preferred their relationship with a distant English king who left them alone, to one with a French king who would interfere in their affairs.
 Following a series of disagreements between Philip VI of France (r.
 1328–1350) and Edward III of England (r.
 1327–1377), on 24 May 1337 Philip's Great Council agreed that the Duchy of Aquitaine, effectively Gascony, should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.